 A Comic-Con without Marvel, HBO gives others a chance to pop

-Over 130,000 pop culture devotees are descending on San Diego's Gaslamp District Wednesday for the annual four-day comic book convention Comic-Con, the big, bright, and very heavily branded cofab of costumed superfans and the corporate sponsors vying for their attention — and dollars.
+Over 130,000 pop culture devotees are descending on San Diego's Gaslamp District on Wednesday for the annual four-day comic book convention Comic-Con, the big, bright and very heavily branded confab of costumed superfans and the corporate sponsors vying for their attention — and dollars.

-This year Warner Bros. is coming armed with stars and footage from "Aquaman," ''Shazam!," ''Fantastic Beasts: The Crimes of Grindelwald" and "The LEGO Movie 2," Sony is hyping its Spider-Man spinoff "Venom" and Universal Pictures will be teasing "Halloween" and M. Night Shyamalan's "Glass."
+This year Warner Bros. is coming armed with stars and footage from "Aquaman," ''Shazam!," ''Fantastic Beasts: The Crimes of Grindelwald" and "The LEGO Movie 2"; Sony is hyping its Spider-Man spinoff "Venom"; and Universal Pictures will be teasing "Halloween" and M. Night Shyamalan's "Glass."
 On the television side, fans will get a glimpse of new "Doctor Who" star Jodie Whittaker and have a chance to check out "Star Trek: Discovery" and "Riverdale."
-And streaming services like Netflix and Hulu will also be back with properties like Marvel's "Iron Fist," and the new J.J.
-Abrams-produced "Castle Rock," which is based on Stephen King stories.
+And streaming services like Netflix and Hulu will be back with properties like Marvel's "Iron Fist" and the new J.J.
+Abrams-produced "Castle Rock," based on Stephen King stories.

 "It's a huge deal when major properties like Marvel, Star Wars or HBO don't show up," says Germain Lussier, an entertainment reporter for io9/Gizmodo who has been attending the convention for 15 years.
 "For the past decade, Marvel Studios panels have consistently been the No. 1 most anticipated thing for movie fans at Comic-Con.
 Their panels never failed to disappoint with exclusive footage, huge news and big surprises."